-Leave-in treatments or cures can replace or complement hair rinses or conditioners after the shampoo.
+Leave-in hair conditioners can replace or complement hair rinses or conditioner after shampooing.
 The versatile treatments may also be applied to dry hair between shampoos.
-If used in this way after shampooing, leave-in treatments add to the arsenal of hair tamers for unruly or very dry hair.
+If used after shampooing, leave-in conditioners can add to the arsenal of hair tamers for unruly or very dry hair.

-Right after a shampoo, the leave-in treatment should be worked through the towel-dry hair or sprayed into it.
-Despite the light consistency of leave-in treatments, you should remember not to use too much of it.
-Dependent on the length of your hair, one or two strokes of the pump dispenser or ten to fifteen pushes on the spray nozzle are definitely enough.
-After applying the leave-in treatment, you may style your hair in the usual way.
+Learning how to wash your hair is an important first step.
+Right after using a cleansing shamnpoo, the leave-in conditioner should be worked through towel-dry hair or sprayed into it.
+Despite the light consistency of leave-in conditioners, you should remember not to use too much of it.
+Depending on the length of your hair, one or two strokes of the pump dispenser or ten to fifteen pushes on the spray nozzle should definitely be enough.
+After applying the leave-in conditioner, you may style your hair in the usual way.

-If your hair and scalp tend to be oily and even the lightest conditioner is too rich a leave-in hair treatment may be the light-weight solution.
-After shampooing the leave-in treatment can be targeted to the part of your hair that actually needs conditioning.
+If your hair and scalp tend to be greasy and even the lightest conditioner is too rich, a leave-in hair conditioner may be the light-weight solution.
+After shampooing the moisturizing conditioner can be targeted to the part of your hair that actually needs conditioning.
 The hair ends are the usual targets.
-Leave-in treatments also work well for fine hair.
-There are for example collagen-containing leave-in cures, which give flat, thin hair more bounce.
+Leave-in conditioners also work well for fine hair.
+There are, for example, collagen-containing leave-in cures, which give flat, thin hair more bounce.
 These leave-in cures may also be applied to the root portion of the hair where more volume and bounce is needed.

-Leave-in hair treatments are also ideal for hair in need of extra conditioners.
-If your hair is over-processed or dry a leave-in treatment with Shea butter, coconut extract or Argan oil is a good choice.
-Some leave-in treatments contain the hair building block keratin, structure-improving proteins and moisturizing glycerol.
+Leave-in hair conditioners can often be the best conditioner for dry hair.
+If your hair is over-processed or dry, a leave-in treatment with shea butter, coconut extract or argan oil is a good choice.
+Some leave-in hair conditioners contain the hair building block keratin, structure-improving proteins and moisturizing glycerol.
 These cures are suitable for over-processed and damaged hair.
 You may decide to use leave-in treatments regularly in addition to conditioning shampoos and hair rinses to provide sufficient conditioning.
 Don't forget to add a weekly hair mask or hair cure to your hair care regimen.